goblinfactory/generator-gf/README.md

 ## Special thanks

 Special thanks to (Pascal Hartig)(https://github.com/passy) for writing the [generator-generator](https://github.com/yeoman/generator-generator) that I used to kick start this generator project.
-Gosh, Pascal is a serious open source addict, 1500 contributions in the last year #Kudos and of course #quitejealous ;-D
+Gosh, Pascal is a serious open source addict, 1500 contributions in the last year, Yikes! #Kudos and of course #quitejealous ;-D

 ## License